Dasharo/docs/docs/variants/pc_engines/faq.md

 We understand that it can be expensive for individual customers, so we are always open to providing discounts for those who contribute to the project meaningfully.
-There are the following tiers eligible for discounts up to 100%:
+The following tiers are eligible for discounts of up to 100%:

 * [Beta
 Testers](https://docs.dasharo.com/ways-you-can-help-us/#join-dasharo-beta-testing-group)